captainsvbot/TeslaChain-369/WHITEPAPER.md

 ### 13.1 SLASH V1 — hashPrevAxisBlock Violations

-**Trigger**: An AXIS block's `hashPrevAxisBlock` field does not correctly reference the preceding AXIS block in the skip-chain.
+**Trigger**: An AXIS or SUPER_AXIS block's `hashPrevAxisBlock` field does not correctly reference the preceding block in the skip-chain.
+For AXIS blocks, this means height H−3.
+For SUPER_AXIS blocks, this means height H−9.

 **Penalty**: 50% burn of the block reward.

 **Detection**: This violation is detected during both P2P header reception (via `AXISHEADERS` or `headers` messages) and during full block validation.
-When receiving AXIS headers from peers, the node verifies that `hashPrevAxisBlock` points to the correct prior AXIS block (height H−3).
+When receiving AXIS headers from peers, the node verifies that `hashPrevAxisBlock` points to the correct prior block.
 A mismatch results in DoS scoring (+10) and rejection of the invalid header.
-At the consensus level, blocks confirmed with invalid `hashPrevAxisBlock` are subject to SLASH V1 enforcement.

 **Rationale**: The `hashPrevAxisBlock` field is the skip-chain's integrity link.
-If it is wrong, the AXIS block is not properly anchored to its predecessor, breaking the transitive immutability chain.
-Burning 50% of the reward makes it economically catastrophic to mine atop an invalid AXIS block.
+If it is wrong, the AXIS/SUPER_AXIS block is not properly anchored to its predecessor, breaking the transitive immutability chain.
+Burning 50% of the reward makes it economically catastrophic to mine atop an invalid checkpoint.

 ### 13.2 SLASH V2 — hashAxisMerkleRoot Violations

-**Trigger**: An AXIS block's `hashAxisMerkleRoot` does not match the correctly computed cumulative merkle root of all AXIS blocks from GENESIS to this block.
+**Trigger**: An AXIS or SUPER_AXIS block's `hashAxisMerkleRoot` does not match the correctly computed cumulative merkle root of all blocks in its respective chain (AXIS merkle for AXIS blocks; SUPER_AXIS merkle for SUPER_AXIS blocks).

 **Penalty**: 25% burn of the block reward.

-**Detection**: During full block validation, the node recomputes the AXIS merkle chain up to the current height and compares the result against `hashAxisMerkleRoot`.
+**Detection**: During full block validation, the node recomputes the respective merkle chain up to the current height and compares the result against `hashAxisMerkleRoot`.
 A mismatch triggers SLASH V2.
 At the P2P layer, headers with null `hashAxisMerkleRoot` are rejected with DoS scoring (+10).

-**Rationale**: The `hashAxisMerkleRoot` commits to the entire AXIS history.
-An incorrect value means the block's commitment to prior AXIS blocks is invalid, undermining the skip-chain's cumulative integrity.
-The 25% burn is proportional to the severity — the skip-chain link remains intact, but the merkle commitment is broken.
+**Rationale**: The `hashAxisMerkleRoot` commits to the entire checkpoint chain history.
+An incorrect value means the block's commitment to prior checkpoints is invalid.
+The 25% burn is proportional to the severity.

 ### 13.3 Penalty Enforcement Summary